Options vs. Stocks: Key Takeaways

 Can I Trade Stocks and Options?

-You can trade anything your broker will allow you to.
+You can trade anything your broker will allow.
 Find a broker that fits your trading strategy first.

 Let’s go to the FAQ and see if there’s anything I missed…